 The main content area opened with a personalized welcome and four summary icons showing counts for Support Tickets, Invoices, Domains, and Other Services, each with a notification badge for any items requiring attention.

-Below the summary row, the My Services table listed all active products in a clear table layout showing the product name and hostname, status (Active), renewal date, price, control panel badge, and a Manage button for each.
+Below the summary row, the ‘My Services‘ table lists all active products in a clear table layout showing the product name and hostname, status (Active), renewal date, price, control panel badge, and a ‘Manage’ button for each.

-With both a VPS and a web hosting plan active in the account, both appeared here in the same table, making it easy to see everything in one place and navigate directly to either product’s management interface.
+With a VPS and a web hosting plan active in the account, both appeared here in the same table, making it easy to see everything in one place and navigate directly to either product’s management interface.

 Further down the dashboard, a domain search bar allowed registering or searching for new domains without leaving the client area, alongside a Transfer your domain panel for incoming domain transfers.